PrivSec-dev/privsec.dev/content/os/Securing OpenSSH with FIDO2.md

 As you can see, a few options must be specified:

 - `-O resident` will tell `ssh-keygen` to generate a resident key, meaning that the private "handle" key will also be stored on the security key itself.
 This has security implications, but you may want that to move seamlessly between different computers.
 In that case, you should absolutely protect your key with a PIN beforehand.
 - `-O application=ssh:` is necessary to instruct that the resident key will use a particular slot, because the security key will have to index the resident keys (by default, they use `ssh:` with an empty user ID).
-If this is not specificed, the next key generation might overwrite the previous one.
+If this is not specified, the next key generation might overwrite the previous one.
 - `-O verify-required` is optional but instructs that a PIN is required to generate/access the key.

 Resident keys can be retrieved using `ssh-keygen -K` or `ssh-add -K` if you don't want to write them to the disk.